 All students taking this course are expected to have read university policies regarding Academic Integrity.
-To read policies regarding Academic Integrity go to www.wku.edu/handbook/academic-dishonesty.php
+To read policies regarding Academic Integrity go to the WKU Student Code of Conduct at www.wku.edu/handbook/academic-dishonesty.php

 The penalty for cheating on assignments is an automatic "0" for the assignment or an "F" in the course.
-This applies to all assignments including discussion boards and journal entry posts.
+This applies to all assignments including discussion board posts and short answers in quizzes.